peterhendrick/steggin/README.md

 This will extract the hidden file into the current working directory and name the file "extractedFile".
 The file won't have an extension.

-Then enter your password for your GPG secret key to decrypt the message.

 You'll want to rename the extracted file immediately because if you try to extract from another stegged file, it will overwrite a previously extractedFile

 To rename the file, type: